riccardotorre/DNNLikelihood_dev/docs/likelihood.rst

 in case the likelihood function comes from an ATLAS histfactory workspace, by the :class:`Histfactory <DNNLikelihood.Histfactory>` object through the :meth:`Histfactory.get_likelihood_object <DNNLikelihood.Histfactory.get_likelihood_object>` method.
 In the :ref:`the Histfactory object Usage <histfactory_usage>` section of the documentation we already gave an example of the latter method.
-We give here a very simple (toy) example of creation of the object from direct likelihood_input_json_file.
+We give here a very simple (toy) example of creation of the object from direct input_json_file.

 The first time a :class:`Likelihood <DNNLikelihood.Likelihood>` object is created, the :option:`logpdf`, :option:`logpdf_args` (
 if required by :option:`logpdf`), :option:`pars_pos_poi`, :option:`pars_pos_nuis`, and :option:`pars_init` arguments need to be specified.